Central extensions and proper actions on products of hyperbolic spaces: Central extensions with bounded Euler classes

 Suppose that $G$ is generated by a finite set $S$.
 By the above arguments, we only need to show that the induced action $E\curvearrowright \G(G,S)\times \prod_{i=1}^r L_i$ is cobounded.
 Fix a basepoint $(1, o_1,\ldots, o_r)\in \G(G,S)\times \prod_{i=1}^r L_i$ and an arbitrary point $(x, y_1,\ldots, y_r)\in \G(G,S)\times \prod_{i=1}^r L_i$.
 Since $Z\curvearrowright \prod_{i=1}^r L_i$ is geometric, there exists $c\in Z$ such that $c\cdot(o_1,\cdots,o_r)$ is uniformly close to $(y_1,\cdots, y_r)$.
 Let $g=s(x)c\in E$.
 By Remark \ref{Rmk: Phi(s(x))=1}, $s(G)$ has a bounded orbit on $\prod_{i=1}^r L_i$.
 Hence, $g\cdot(1,o_1,\cdots,o_r)$ is uniformly close to $(x,y_1,\cdots, y_r)$, which completes the proof of coboundedness. \end{proof}

 \begin{corollary} Assume that $[\omega]$ is bounded.
-If $G$ has property (PH') or (PH), then $E$ has property (PH') or (PH) respectively.
-If $G$ is finitely generated and has property (QT') or (QT), then $E$ has property (QT') or (QT) respectively. \end{corollary}
+If $G$ has property PH or QT, then $E$ has property PH or QT respectively. \end{corollary}

-\begin{proof} If $G$ has property (PH'), then it is easy to see from Lemma \ref{Lem: bddEuCor} that $E$ has property (PH').
-Now assume that $G$ has property (PH).
-Then $G$ has a finite-index subgroup $G'$ with property (PH').
+\begin{proof} Now assume that $G$ has property PH.
+Then $G$ has a finite-index subgroup $G'$ with property PH$_0$.
 Denote $E'=\pi^{-1}(G')$, which is a finite-index subgroup of $E$.
 Note that $Z$ is contained in the center of $E'$.
 Hence, one has the following central extension where $\pi'=\pi|_{E'}$.
 The corresponding Euler class $[\omega']$ is bounded since $[\omega]$ is bounded.
-The conclusion thus follows from the former case.
+Therefore, $E'$ has property PH$_0$ by Corollary \ref{Cor: bddEuCor}, and the conclusion follows.

-Next, we assume that $G$ is finitely generated and has property (QT') or (QT).
-By the Svarc-Milnor lemma, the geometric action $E\curvearrowright \G(G,S)\times \prod_{i=1}^rL_i$ in Lemma \ref{Lem: bddEuCor} gives a finite generating set $F$ of $E$ such that the orbit map $\G(E,F)\to \G(G,S)\times \prod_{i=1}^rL_i$ is a quasi-isometry.
-Via this quasi-isometry, one gets easily that $E$ has also property (QT') or (QT), respectively. \end{proof}
+Next, we assume that $G$ is finitely generated and has property QT.
+By the Svarc-Milnor lemma, the geometric action $E\curvearrowright \G(G,S)\times \prod_{i=1}^rL_i$ in Corollary \ref{Cor: bddEuCor} gives a finite generating set $F$ of $E$ such that the orbit map $\G(E,F)\to \G(G,S)\times \prod_{i=1}^rL_i$ is a quasi-isometry.
+Composing this equivariant quasi-isometry with the QT embedding of $G$, one obtains that $E$ also has property QT. \end{proof}

-\begin{corollary} If $E$ has property (PH), then $[\omega]$ is bounded. \end{corollary}
+\begin{corollary} If $E$ has property PH, then $[\omega]$ is bounded. \end{corollary}